 The declaration of covid-19 pandemic in early 2020 as a national health emergency forced governments to impose movement restrictions to help contain the spread.
-This, together with other policies, adversely affected different sectors of the economy, the housing sector included.
+This, together with other policies, adversely affected different sectors of the economy, the housing market included.
 Many organizations resolved to have their employees work remotely.
 This necessitated suburban settlement for families as students also conducted their studies on online platforms from home.

 This started a trickle down effect that has been effecting the housing market through 2021.
 What first started as individuals not wanting or able to sell a home has lead to at home offices and changes in daily life.
 This eventually lead to a housing boom and major shift.